 31. Explain phishing

-A hacker attempts to steal information by disguising themselves as a legitimate person or business using fake emails and messages.
+A hacker attempts to steal information by disguising themselves as legitimate person or business using fake emails and messages.

 32. How to prevent phishing?